gitrust/docker.gnuplot/Readme.md

 # Build Configuration

-gnuplot was compiled with additional plugin and tool support
+gnuplot was compiled with additional plugins and tool support

 Support for

 - cairo (cairo terminals)
 - pango (library for text layout and rendering)
+- libgd (Font handling for the png, gif, jpeg, and sixelgd terminals)

 Options compiled into gnuplot binary